rerickson-usgs/CarpLifeHistoryModels/README.md

   - `vonBoNot0.stan` is a Von B model without a size at time zero parameters.
 This model has been optimized and includes a correlated structure for coefficients.
   - `fitVonB.R` is the R code that fits the model we used in our manuscript: `vonBo.stan`
   -  `vonBo.stan` is an optimized, hierarchical model that includes correlated variables.
+- `pubFigs` include code used to create the publication figures.
+  - `dataTall.R` summarizes the data (e.g., number of observations per location) and calculates the observed percentage of each sex
+  - `lengthWeightPlot.R` creates the publication length-weight plots.
+  - `map.R` creates the map figure used in the publication.
+  - `main_river_Stems` contains a shapefile of the rivers used in the map.
+  - `maturityPlot.R` contains the code used to crate the publication plot of maturity.

 ## Contact for code